 GROUP B: How it Cursed Silhouette Circuit Racing

-In 1983, Group 5 was officially replaced by Group B, which brought the same wild liberties to the world of rallying.
+In 1983, Group 5 was officially replaced by Group B: now bringing the same wild liberties to the world of rallying.
 It is widely known how these new regulations propelled rallying into a fan craze which brought its popularity to a level exceeding Formula 1.
 However, Group B unfortunately seriously jinxed its equivalent in circuit racing.

-The main reason for this fall was that the new homologation rules for Group B competition required 200 road cars to be produced in a 12 month period: cars that had to share most of their homologation features with the racing “evolution” model.
-In contrast, Group 5 did not require those features to be reflected in a road version less its mandatory use of some factory panels.
-Such brutal machines would make no financial sense for manufacturers to attempt selling them as road cars.
+The main reason for this immediate fall from grace was that the new homologation rules for Group B competition required 200 road cars to be produced in a 12 month period – cars that had to share most of their homologation features with the racing “evolution” model; engine, aspiration, drivetrain layout, etc. In contrast, Group 5 racing cars were allowed to freely compete while their mostly pedestrian counterparts were sold in the showrooms.
+In Group B, such brutal homologation machines would make no financial sense for manufacturers to attempt selling them as road cars.

-After 1982, the only class which did not require direct road car homologation was Group C. As such, Group C created too much of a blur between the old Groups 5 and 6, making this type of racing shift towards pure prototypes while road car homologation-based circuit racing shifted towards the cheaper to run, yet very competitive, Group A touring series.
+After 1982, the only category which did not require direct road car homologation was Group C. As such, Group C created too much of a blur between the old Groups 5 and 6, making this type of racing upshift towards pure prototypes while homologation circuit racing based on road cars downshifted towards the cheaper to run, yet very competitive, Group A touring car series.

 SUPERCARS: A Glimmer of Hope

-A few years after Group B’s debut, some “exotic” car manufacturers saw the humble production numbers required for Group B homologation as a perfect opportunity to market low volume high-end sports cars to customers.
-This was the case for Ferrari when creating the 288 GTO, based on the 308 GTB, which was evidently way more suited to circuit racing than rallying.
-The car was officially homologated in Group B on June 1st 1985.
+This was the case for the famed Italian company from Maranello when creating the 288 GTO, based on the 308 GTB and GT/M, which was evidently way more suited to circuit racing than rallying.
+The 288 GTO was indeed produced in sufficient numbers and officially homologated in Group B on June 1st 1985.

-After building the required 200 homologation units, Ferrari went on, with the help of long time partners Michelotto and Pininfarina, to start conception / production of the 20 “evolution” cars for competition: the Evoluzione.
+After building the required road cars, Ferrari went on, with the help of long time partners Michelotto and Pininfarina, to start conception and production of the 20 “evolution” (ET) cars aimed directly for competition: the Evoluzione.

-The Evoluzione sported advanced lightweight aerodynamic bodywork features that netted a dry weight of only 940 kgs.
-The engine was also improved and the boost on the turbochargers cranked up a notch.
-A combination that could provide up to 650 BHP, therefore cutting in half the power to weight ratio of the road car.
-A feat in every aspect.
+The Evoluzione sported advanced and lightweight aerodynamic bodywork features paired with a dedicated tubular chassis, netting a dry weight of only 940 kg.
+The engine was also vastly improved and the boost on the turbochargers cranked up a few notches: a combination that could provide up to 650 BHP, therefore cutting in half the power to weight ratio of the road car – a feat in every aspect.

-Ferrari, since it was then part of the Fiat group, had no official rallying ambitions for the car (that focus was with Lancia instead).
-It is a common mistake in popular culture to pretend that all Group B cars were intended for rallying.
-Ultimately, the 288 GTO Evoluzione never saw competition of any kind, but it would serve as a direct test bed to develop the now legendary Ferrari F40:
+Ferrari had no official rallying ambitions for the car: that aspiration died with the similar yet unsuccessful 308 GT/M project.
+It is quite a common mistake in modern popular culture to pretend that all Group B machinery was strictly intended for rallying, especially when it comes to cars like the 288 GTO.
+Ultimately, the Evoluzione never saw competition of any kind, but it would serve as a direct test bed to develop the now legendary Ferrari F40:

-Porsche, since the very beginning, was also working on its own Group B contender, the “Gruppe B”, later known as the 959.
-Based on the 911, it was to be Porsche’s flagship in technology.
+Porsche, the famous German sports car maker from Stuttgart, was also working on its own Group B contender since the introduction of the new regulations: the “Gruppe B” – later known as the 959.
+Based on the 911, the 959 was to be Porsche’s flagship offering in technology and driving dynamics.

-Arguably, the 959 can be considered as a circuit oriented car although it was built around a very versatile chassis that could also be adapted to rallying.
+Arguably, the 959 can be considered as a circuit-oriented car although it was built around a very versatile chassis that could also be adapted to off-road usage such as rallying.
 Confirmation of Porsche’s intentions of eventually participating in Group B circuit racing came when they developed the 961 endurance race car derivative, surely in hopes to revive the 935 glory days.

-Lamborghini, the well established exotic car maker, even produced a special version of their venerable Countach specifically for Group B homologation, better known as the “Downdraft” version.
-Albeit Lamborghini’s actual intentions at competing with the car were unclear.
+Lamborghini, the well established exotic car maker, produced a special version of their venerable Countach specifically for Group B homologation: better known as the “Downdraft” version.

 THE NAIL IN THE COFFIN: Group B’s Infamous Ban

-Even if many clues pointed to Group B circuit racing eventually taking off thanks to the new “supercar” trend, the entire category was abolished in 1986 due to major safety concerns after multiple unfortunate incidents cost the lives of drivers and spectators in the World Rally Championship.
-Rally fans already know this part very well albeit the full story of the actual ban is highly political.
+Even if many clues pointed to Group B circuit racing eventually taking off thanks to the then new “supercar” trend, the entire category was abolished in 1986 due to major safety concerns after multiple unfortunate incidents cost the lives of drivers and spectators in the World Rally Championship.
+Rally fans already know this part very well albeit the full story of the actual ban is highly political (click here for more details).

-While this effectively killed most racing ambitions for the supercars of the time, a few manufacturers would still apply for post-ban Group B homologations of their cars.
-That is the case for the Lamborghini Countach “Downdraft”, homologated in 1988, and for the Ferrari F40 LM, homologated in 1989, both produced in sufficient numbers.
+While the ban effectively killed most racing ambitions for the supercars of the time, a few manufacturers would still apply for post-ban Group B homologations of their cars.
+That is the case for the Lamborghini Countach “Downdraft”, homologated in 1988, and for the Ferrari F40, homologated in 1989; both models produced in sufficient numbers.
 These homologations later came to be “recycled” into the new FIA “GT” categories.

-In the end, Group B homologation regulations cursed its own circuit racing ambitions early on, and the same lax rules eventually put an end to the most exciting of times in rallying, both of which are one the saddest outcomes in motorsport history.
+In the end, Group B homologation regulations cursed its own circuit racing ambitions early on, and the same lax rules eventually put an end to the most exciting of times in rallying; both of which are the saddest outcomes in motorsport history.

 (C) Article by Jay Auger – website owner & author